Primary

 Also targets: Biceps

-Want 1.5 Rep Row in your program?
+See where 1.5 Rep Row fits in your weekly plan

 Perform a full cable row.